Eqis-Edu/Eqis-Edu/README.md

-- Hi, I’m @Eqis-Edu, a brazilian math student.
+- Hi, I’m @Eqis-Edu, a brazilian math teacher.

 I have a little experience with the Julia language, but at the moment I want to contribute to the minecraft mod community